gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   The static model performs extensive diagnostics on scenarios which elaborate or execute internal targets.
-The warnings resulting from these diagnostics are enabled by default, but can be suppressed using compiler switch :switch:`-gnatws`.
+The warnings resulting from these diagnostics are enabled by default, but can be suppressed selectively with ``pragma Warnings (Off)`` or globally with compiler switch :switch:`-gnatwL`.

   ::